TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/kernel/os/threadx.md

 - \ref EXAMPLES_KERNEL_THREADX_HELLO_WORLD
 - \ref EXAMPLES_KERNEL_THREADX_TASK_SWITCH

-For the full ThreadX API reference, please refer to the below table.
+For the full ThreadX API reference, please refer to the link at the end of this document.

+MCU+ SDK supports Threadx with the listed features on below CPUS.
+At this time only the AM62ax is supported.
+- ARM R5F
+- ARM MCU_R5F
+- ARM A53 (single core and SMP on quad cores)
+- TI C75

+## Supported Features

+- ThreadX Kernel and SMP kernel on supported processors
+    - All synchronization objects (Semaphores, mutexes, events etc...)
+    - Preemptive scheduling
+    - Round Robin scheduling (A53 and R5 only)
+    - Memory pools
+    - Run-time performance metrics
+    - Run-time tracing with TraceX
+    - Timers and delays
+- FPU register saving and restoring on context switch.
+- FPU register saving and restoring in ISRs
+- Nested interrupts (R5 and A53 only)

 ## ThreadX usage guidelines